 Management of the data files list

-The 'File Datasets' textbox list is organized as a tree like structure that will list all the Datasets included in the current workspace and, when expanded, a certain dataset will list all the included satellite product dataincludes all the files of the dataset.
+The 'File Datasets' textbox list is organized as a tree like structure that will list all the Datasets included in the current workspace and, when expanded, a certain dataset will list all the files of the dataset.
 Note that only coherent datasets are possible (i.e. same format, same data product).

-The ‘Clear’ button will remove the whole list.
+The ‘Clear’ button will remove the whole list included in selected dataset.

-You can delete the selected file by using the ‘Remove...’ button, or the ‘delete’ key on your keyboard.
+You can delete the selected file by using the ‘Remove...’ button.

-The ‘Up’ ‘Down’ and ‘Sort’ buttons are useful when the order in which files are processed is important (e.g. subtracting one file from another).

-‘Up’ moves the selected file upwards in the list,

-‘Down’ moves it downwards.

-‘Sort’ puts the whole list into alphabetical or numerical order.
-It can also be used to check for two occurrences) of the same file, or missing files, or to remove unwanted files from a list.

 Selection of data files

 Data can be selected in a quite long list of altimetry data (see 2, Data read and processed).
 File names don't have to be the original ones.
 However, files within a dataset have to be of the same data product (no mixing of e.g. Envisat and Jason-1 GDR data).

 The ‘Add files...’ button (at the top right of the window) enables you to select those data files you wish to work on.
-Drag&drop of files within the interface has not been implemented yet.

 If there are a lot of files, you should preferably select a whole folder by clicking on ‘Add Dir...’, or proceed in several steps.
 Otherwise, some files names could be truncated, thus leading to an error.
-Drag&drop of a directory within the interface has not been implemented yet.

 For a more automatic selection of data files, you can use the Filters tab.
 When you apply a certain filter to a dataset (via Operations>filters) you will filter out all data files that do not match the filtering criteria .
 A filter is a set of Areas, time, cycle and pass constraints.
 The top four buttons allow you to perform basic Filters operations, namely: